shegocodes/keras-ocr/readme.txt

 meaning from left to right and top to bottom.

-# Install all necessary libraries
+# Install all necessary libraries (Note: I used a conda environment.)
 pip install -r requirements.txt